 The layered look is much favored here.

-Next, I took the train to Shibuya to buy art supplies at Tokyu Hands, a department store selling only art and craft supplies.
-The intersection outside of Shibuya station reminded me of Times Square, with its gigantic animated signs.
+Next, I took the train to Shibuya to buy art supplies at Tokyu Hands, a big department store with a big art and craft supply department.
+The intersection outside of the Hachiko entrance to Shibuya station reminded me of Times Square, with its gigantic animated signs.

 Cover layout with bleed borders and the original drawings for Living on the Earth.